 - Dress pants khaki (tan), black, or navy only Jeans can be worn with special permission only.
-Summit Academy students should wear pants that are modest. - Shorts or skirts khaki (tan), black or navy only Skirts and shorts must be kneelength. - Summit Academy uniform shirts are required and should be tucked in.
+Summit Academy students should wear pants that are modest. - Shorts or skirts khaki (tan), black or navy only Skirts and shorts must be knee-length. - Summit Academy uniform shirts are required and should be tucked in.
 Each school location will provide information on acquiring uniform shirts. - Belts if pants, shorts, or skirts were designed for belts, then belts should be worn. - Comfortable Shoes tie, loafer or tennis shoes of any solid color are acceptable.
-NO platform shoes, high heels/wedges, sandals, open-toed shoes, or flip flops.
-Tennis shoes must always be tied.
+NO platform shoes, high heels/wedges, sandals, open-toed shoes or flip flops.
+Tennis shoes must be tied at all times.
 No loose, dragging laces will be permitted.
-Tennis shoes must be worn in gymnasiums. - Uniforms are required on all field trips unless alternative dress is approved by the School Director.
+Tennis shoes must be worn in gymnasiums. - Uniforms are required on all field trips unless alternative dress is approved by the School Administrator.